What Do Small Businesses Need In Order To Do Their Taxes?

 - Information on spouse’s employer provided insurance

-Now that you’ve run down the checklist, you have everything you need to file your business’s taxes.
+Now that you’ve run down the tax checklist for small businesses, you have everything you need to file your taxes.
 You can either do them on your own or hire a tax pro to ensure that you’re minimizing your tax bill.

-At Boxelder, our team of licensed tax pros can evaluate your situation, guide you through any challenges that develop, and help you take advantage of any credits and deductions to which you’re entitled.
-We’re here to minimize your tax liability, so that you can keep more of your hard-earned money.
-Reach out today to get started!
+At Boxelder, our team of licensed tax professionals can evaluate your options, no matter your tax situation.
+We’ll guide you through any challenges that develop, helping you take advantage of all possible credits and deductions.